COSMOS BOOK PRIZE 2025

-On Friday, October 11, 2024, the Cosmos Book Prize will be awarded for the third time to the best popular science book of the year.
-Both a professional jury and a student jury will give their verdict.
-This festive occasion will take place at CREA in Amsterdam.
+On October 17, we presented the Cosmos Book Prize for the fourth time to the best popular science book of the year.

 PROFESSIONAL JURY